 Fake Check Scams

-The best defense against fake check scams is common sense.
-Whether someone overpays you for merchandise or they claim that you have won a foreign lottery or prize there are some warning signs that might let you know that it is a scam.
+Protecting yourself from fake check scams is all about using your common sense.
+Whether it's receiving an overpayment for something you sold or being told you won a foreign lottery or prize, there are some warning signs that can help you spot a scam.

-- Did you apply for the contest or lottery?
-If you did not enter/apply for a contest or lottery how could you have won?
-Don’t let the lure of the prize overpower your judgment.
-This is the first sign of a scam.
+- Ask yourself if you even applied for the contest or lottery.
+If you didn't, it's highly unlikely that you actually won.
+Don't let the excitement of a prize cloud your judgment.
+This is usually the first red flag of a scam.

 If you find yourself in any of these situations, contact the Office of Consumer Protection for assistance.
 For more information see the FTC's page on How to Spot, Avoid and Report Fake Check Scams.